yekoko/ChatPDF-clone/README.md

 •	**OpenAI API**: GPT models for natural language understanding and generation.

 •	**Pinecone DB**: High-performance vector database for semantic search.

+•   **Firebase**: Using Authentication for secure user login and **Firestore** for scalable real-time NoSQL database storage and synchronization.

+•	**Vercel AI SDK**: Simplifies serverless deployment and integrates AI features like streaming APIs, edge functions, and more into Next.js applications.
 ___

 ## Deployment